 The UK Outlaw Motorcycle Clubs & 1%er clubs include the Outlaws MC, Road Rats MC, Vikings MC, Hells Angels MC, Blue Angels MC, Satan’s Slaves MC.
 There are more but these are the biggest & most well known.
 There are also MC clubs without the 1% patch and are as a rule dominated by the 1%ers but not all, some are too strong for the 1% clubs to do anything about, they may moan a little and try to manipulate but that’s it.
 Other areas the 1% chapter/charter just hasn’t got enough man power to have its way with with the local MC and that’s with their support clubs included.
 The old argument of quality over quantity.
 If you have a local MC that doesn’t wear 1% but has enough quality and quantity the local 1% club sometimes has to recognise it hasn’t got the power to dictate much, if at all..
 Then you’ve got the MCC clubs which are the most popular of all patch wearing clubs in the UK, these wear patches on the front of their jackets.
 These in many cases are under the influence of the 1%ers depending on which area of the country they’re in.

 Then there’s the other clubs such as RC which stands for “Rally Club” or known as “Riding Club” in other countries like the USA.
 These are family clubs that tend to stay away from the politics involved with the stronger clubs.
-You’ve also got “Brotherhoods”, these are clubs that wear a side patch (means they intend going back patch in time) or back patch, There really is little difference with them and the MCC’s because some of them wear a side patch, and you won’t find women in a Brotherhood.
+You’ve also got “Brotherhoods”, these are clubs that wear a side patch (usually means they intend going back patch in time) or back patch, There really is little difference with them and the MCC’s because some of them wear a side patch, and you won’t find women in a Brotherhood, for that there are Sisterhoods.

-There’s also other types of motorcycle clubs like “Owner Groups”, people that have a particular model of bike.
-“Vintage Groups” for owners of classic motorbikes, police (law enforcement), religious, emergency, blood runners and courier clubs amongst many others.
+There’s also other types of motorcycle clubs like “Owner Groups”, people that have a particular model or make of bike like Harley Davidson, Honda, Kawasaki, Triumph, Suzuki, Yamaha, “Vintage Groups” for owners of classic motorbikes, police (law enforcement), religious, emergency, blood runners and courier clubs amongst many others.
 Scooter clubs including the most popular “Vespa Owners” & “Lambretta Owners” etc. are pretty much the same as motorcycle clubs, they go on ride’ outs, meet once a week or more, party as hard as anyone and enjoy the freedom and friendship of belonging to a group of like minded people.

 There are other groups or organisations that help riders in many ways such as “MAG” (Motorcycle Action Group) catering for riders rights.
 “BMF” British Motorcyclists Federation which is Britain’s largest most influential motorcycle rider group.
 Founded to promote and safeguard the interests of motorcyclists by representing the riders’ interests, where and when it matters.